dmitrypisanko/exif_keywords_generator/README.md

 ## How to use
 1. Install last stable version of [NodeJS](https://nodejs.org) and npm.
 2. Enter folder with exif_keywords_generator and install dependencies by command.
+Use bash in Linux, Terminal in MacOs and cmd.exe in Windows
 ```
 $ npm install
 ```